Adult Faith Formation

 Better Moms make a better world!
 The Moms ministry program exists to encourage, equip and develop mothers of young children to realize their potential as women, mothers, and leaders in the name of Jesus Christ.
 The SBMoM group at Saint Bridget Church meets on the 1st and 3rd Tuesdays of each month from 6:30-8:30 p.m. for fellowship, faith sharing, and encouragement for the “daily-ness” of being a mom.
 One of our goals is to give back to the community.
 Since starting the group we have participated in Christmas Sharing, Operation Christmas Shoebox, donated to local food pantries, Halloween trick or treating at local nursing homes - and much more!
 The women in our SBMoM group experience authentic community, mothering support, personal growth, and spiritual hope, all to help them be the best moms possible!

 An off-shoot of this ministry is the Friday morning playgroup where mothers and their children can enjoy time together in a relaxing and faithful environment.
-The playgroup meets on the 2nd and 4th Fridays of each month in the Church Hall from 10 a.m. to 11:30 a.m.
+The playgroup meets on the 2nd and 4th Fridays of each month in the Parish Nursery from 10 a.m. to 11:30 a.m.

 Contact Maria Brown if you are interested in joining SBMoM or the Playgroup at Saint Bridget.